exakat/exakat-docs/Reference/Rules/Classes/ImplementedMethodsArePublic.rst

 ++++++++++++++++++++++++++++++++++

   Class methods that are defined in an interface must be public.
 They cannot be either private, nor protected.
+This `error <https://www.php.net/error>`_ is not reported by lint, and is reported at execution time.

 .. code-block:: php